uperl/Archive-Ar-Libarchive/README.md

 This returns a hash with the file content in it, including the data that the file would naturally contain.
-If the file does not exist or no filename is given, this returns undef.
+If the file does not exist or no filename is given, this returns `undef`.
 On success, a hash is returned with the following
 keys:

 - name